 - Free Credit for Global Entry or TSA Pre-Check.

 Ways to Use Bonvoy Points

-Points earned with the Bonvoy Brilliant card can be used to stay at Marriott properties.
+You can use points earned with the Bonvoy Brilliant card to stay at Marriott properties.
 In addition, you’re able to transfer points to many different Airline Frequent Flyer programs (possibly with a bonus, depending on how many points you transfer).
-That’s not counting the additional options of Marriott Bonvoy Moments (which I explain later in this post).
+That’s not counting the additional options of Marriott Bonvoy Moments (which I will explain later in this post).

 Points can be used for award stays at any of the Marriott hotels.
 They cover over 30 chains worldwide where you can spend your points:

 - W Hotels